 6. Appeal against the editorial decision: The authors have the right to appeal against any editorial decision.
 A statement with rebuttal should be sent directly to the Editor-in-Chief.

-7. DUTIES OF SECTION EDITORS.
-Editors should take all reasonable steps to ensure the quality of the edition.
-Editors’ decisions to accept or reject a paper for publication should be based only on the paper’s importance, originality, clarity, and the relevance to the journals scope.
+7. Duties of section editors: Editors should take all reasonable steps to ensure the quality of the edition.
+Editors’ decisions to accept or reject a paper for publication should be based only on the paper importance, originality, clarity, and the relevance to the journals scope.